 FAQs

 Marketing is all about creating a connection with your audience, and language plays a vital role in that process.
 The words you use can help build rapport and trust, or they can create distance and mistrust.
-They can make your products and services seem more desirable or make them seem less so.
+They can make your products and services seem more desirable or less so.

-The key difference between localization and globalization is that localization looks at the unique needs of each region, while globalization looks at the universal needs of all consumers.
+The key difference is that localization looks at the unique needs of each region, while globalization looks at the universal needs of all consumers.
 Localization requires more time and effort, but it results in a more tailored product or service that meets the specific needs of each region.
 Globalization is faster and easier to implement, but it can lead to products and services that may not suit specific areas.